-Focusing on commercial paper outstanding over the last ten years, the top panel of Chart 2 shows the distribution of the amount outstanding by issuer credit rating.
-Although the

-A1/P1 A2/P2 A3/P3 Outstanding, billions of dollars 2,000 1,500 1,000 500 0 2008 2009 2010 2011 2012 2013 2014 2015 2016 2017 2018 2020 1 dav 1 week 1 month 3 months 1 year More than 1 year Outstanding, billions of dollars 2.000 1,500 1,000 500 2009 2012 2014 2017 2008 2010 2011 2013 2015 2016 2018 2019 2020 highest-rated category-A1/P1/F1-represents the largest portion of the amount outstanding throughout, the amount outstanding in the slightly riskier A2/P2/F2 credit rating category has been increasing subsequent to the GFC.
+Focusing on commercial paper outstanding over the last 10 years, the left panel of Figure 2 below shows the distribution of amount outstanding by issuer credit rating.
+Although the highest rated category - A1/P1/F1 - represents the largest portion of the amount outstanding throughout, the amount outstanding in the slightly riskier A2/P2/F2 credit rating category has been increasing subsequent to the GFC.